 You can apply directly to Goldsmiths via the website by clicking the ‘apply now’ button on the main programme page.

 You'll be able to save your progress at any point and return to your application by logging in using your username/email and password.

-We accept applications from 1 October to 1 March for students wanting to start the following September.
+We accept applications from 1 October for students wanting to start the following September.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place that is conditional on you achieving a particular qualification.